 Sea of Galilee Guide: Yardenit Baptism Site

-Yardenit baptismal site, is a baptism site located along the Jordan River in the Galilee region of northern Israel; which is frequented by Christian pilgrims.
-As can be seen on the map, the site is located south of the river’s outlet from the Sea of Galilee; near Kibbutz Kvutzat Kinneret; which owns and manages the site.
+The Yardenit is frequented by Christian pilgrims.
 According to Christian tradition, the baptism of Jesus (Matthew, 3: 13-17) took place in Qasr el Yahud; north of the Dead Sea and east of Jericho.
 For centuries, Qasr el Yahud was the most important baptism site for pilgrims; and monasteries and guest houses were established near it.
-Al-Maghtas in Jordan shows the earliest religious structures connected with baptism or religious baths on the Eastern part of the Jordan.
+Al-Maghtas in Jordan shows the earliest religious structures connected with baptism or religious baths on the Eastern part of Jordan.
 But reverence shifted to the West bank after the Muslim Conquest.

 1910 Italian-Mediterranean restaurant; on the one hand, creates a warm and homely atmosphere while at the same time acting as a tight culinary institution that adheres to standards strictly adhered to for esteemed restaurants in major cities.
 The dishes are served in a way that encourages sharing among the table members; giving guests the opportunity to enjoy all the dishes.
 Seating spaces in the restaurant include an interior space that allows a glimpse into the kitchen and the tabun stand; seating on the balcony facing the flowering courtyard as well as an intimate and luxurious high seating area.